javan-rajpopat/50DaysOfCode/README.md

 ## Results

 During the last 50 days I covered 10+ topics from different difficulty levels and achieved 100 percentile time complexity 35 times.
-I have created few visual statistics to give viewers a better and clear idea.
+I have created few visual statistics to give viewers a better idea.

 **Percentil of Time Complexity**